ptwoms/P2MSRoutingView/README.md

 This is supposed to work on IOS 5+.

+Please be sure that [Google Maps SDK for IOS](https://developers.google.com/maps/documentation/ios/index) and [Google Places API](https://developers.google.com/places/documentation/) services are enabled in [Google Developer Console](https://code.google.com/apis/console) and API keys are generated properly.

+Please carefully read  the [usage limits](https://developers.google.com/places/policies#usage_limits) for Places API.

+>Everyone is invited to contribute to improve and add more features to this library

 ## Usage
 Add the Google API Keys in "P2MSGoogleMapHelper.h" before running this sample.